WebAssembly/gc/proposals/gc/MVP-JS.md

   imported), the prototype is `null`.

-* If the dyped definition is *imported*, the instance must be given a Type Definition object at instantiation-time, and this Type Definition object (which is a constructor) determines the prototype with its (immutable) `prototype` property.
+* If the dyped definition is *imported*, the instance must be given a Type Definition Object at instantiation-time, and this Type Definition Object (which is a constructor) determines the prototype with its (immutable) `prototype` property.

 An important detail of the JS Typed Objects proposal is that the [own properties](https://tc39.github.io/ecma262/#sec-own-property) of a Typed Object all have dense-index property names.
-If user-defined (non-indexed) property names are supplied when the Type Definition object is constructed, they get defined as accessor properties on the `prototype` property of the Type Definition object.
+If user-defined (non-indexed) property names are supplied when the Type Definition Object is constructed, they get defined as accessor properties on the `prototype` property of the Type Definition Object.
 These accessor properties forward to the associated indexed own property of the receiver.
-Combined with the wasm prototype-selection behavior described above, that means that to give a WebAssembly-constructed Typed Object property names, JavaScript must first create a Type Definition object with the appropriate names, import it from WebAssembly, and then use that type import to construct structs/arrays.
+Combined with the wasm prototype-selection behavior described above, that means that to give a WebAssembly-constructed Typed Object property names, JavaScript must first create a Type Definition Object with the appropriate names, import it from WebAssembly, and then use that type import to construct structs/arrays.

 ## Examples

-Here, a Typed Definition object is created in JS and used to create a Typed
+Here, a Typed Definition Object is created in JS and used to create a Typed
 Object:

 ```js